Armin0001/MvcMovie/README.md

 What I've done is I've followed the official Microsoft tutorial for MVC and made this app.

-So, the application works, the user can create, edit, view and delete movies.
+Some of the functionallity is that the user can create, edit, view and delete movies.